-The use of HAN in the industry
+Use of HAN in industry

 - Secure access to password-protected online accounts (suppliers, CRM systems, ERP systems, bank accounts, etc.)

 - Prevents abuse when employees leave the company taking knowledge of online access information with them